bluem-development/bluem-magento/README.md

 When completed, you can communicate this fact and the above URLs to your Bluem account manager to have the webhook functionality enabled for your account.

-## Remarks on data and privacy
-- IP Addresses are used at the moment to trace guest users.
-Any new transaction stores the IP Address.
-Please notice this when using this module within your site and acknowledge this within your privacy policy.

 ## Changelog
 0.4.7   Documentation updated